Relative hyperbolicity of free extensions of free groups: Relatively hyperbolic free-by-free groups from admissible subgroup systems

-In light of Proposition \ref{meetofnas}, we can now extend the notion of meet of nonattracting subgroup systems to finitely many collection of nonattracting subgroup systems recursively.
-The proof is a simple generalisation of the proof of Proposition \ref{meetofnas}.
+In light of Proposition \ref{meetofnas}, we can now extend the notion of a meet of \emph{two} nonattracting subgroup systems to a collection of finitely many nonattracting subgroup systems recursively.
+The proof is a simple generalization of the proof of Proposition \ref{meetofnas}.